 It is further recalled that IATA provides a discount on the price if the code CITES2016 is used for the purchase of the publications.
 Questions concerning the Regulations can be addressed to the Legal and Compliance Affairs Unit of the CITES Secretariat.

 Recommendation

-13. The Animals and Plants Committees are invited to take note of the information contained in the present document.
+16. The Standing Committee is invited to take note of this document.